Cross-gender acting

-Cross-gender acting, also called cross-acting, is when an actor or actress portray opposite sex and gender.
-It is distinct from both transgender and cross-dressing character roles.
+Cross-gender acting is acting of the opposite gender.
+It is distinct from both transgender and cross-dressing roles.

 Cross-gender acting often interacts with complex cultural ideas about gender.
 It has a diverse history across many cultures, including English Renaissance theatre, French theatre, Japanese theatre, Indian theatres, and Ethiopian theatre.

-In many contexts, such as English and Indian theatres, cross-gender acting is linked to the oppression of women.
+In many contexts, such as English and Indian theatres, cross-gender acting was linked to the oppression of women.
 Many societies prohibited women from performing on stage, so boys and men took the female roles.
 Female impersonation often decreased in popularity as women gained this right.

 Female cross-cast roles are commonly young boy characters, or, in the case of theatre companies like the Takarazuka Revue Company, male heroes.
 Some cultures, like Tang and Yuan dynasty China, had traditions of cross-gender acting for both men and women concurrently.
 Modern American cross-gender acting, especially in musical theatre roles where men play women, is often employed for comedic effect.